Measuring malaria

 In the context of diseases, 'incidence' means the number of new cases registered, reported or estimated in a year.

-The National Centre for Vector Borne Diseases Control (NCVBDC) under the Ministry of Health and Family Welfare (MoHFW), manages malaria surveillance and elimination programs in India.
+The National Centre for Vector Borne Diseases Control (NCVBDC) under the Ministry of Health and Family Welfare (MoHFW), manages malaria surveillance and elimination programmes in India.
 Its reports are based on both passive surveillance (cases reported at health facilities) and active surveillance (targeted blood sampling in high-risk areas).[1]
 Diagnostic methods such as microscopy and rapid diagnostic tests (RDTs) are conducted by health workers, including Accredited Social Health Activists (ASHAs) and Auxiliary Nurse Midwives (ANMs).[2]

 The only other source of malaria incidence data is the IHME's Global Burden of Disease (GBD) study.
 For India, the study combines data from diverse sources, including government registries, surveys like DHS, entomological studies (primarily data and studies published on Malaria Atlas Project) and monthly reports from the Health Management Information System (HMIS).
 Using statistical models and covariates like climate and population density, it provides incidence estimates.
 The limitation of this source lies in its dependence on secondary data and uncertainties arising from assumptions used in statistical modeling.